There were 744 pending actions in the Baby Formula NEC MDL.

 If you have a premature infant who was diagnosed with NEC after being fed Similac or Enfamil products, you may be eligible to file a baby formula lawsuit.

 A toxic baby food lawsuit is currently organized as an MDL.
-It is unrelated to the NEC baby formula lawsuit, but the two can be confused because of the similar names.
+It is unrelated to the NEC baby formula lawsuit, but the two can be confused because of their similar names.
 In the baby food lawsuit, plaintiffs allege that major baby food manufacturers knowingly manufactured and sold baby foods containing toxic heavy metals.
 Defendants include:

 The baby food and baby formula mass torts are not related.

-Here is a summary of key milestones and updates in the NEC infant formula lawsuits.
+Next is a summary of key milestones and updates in the NEC infant formula lawsuits.

-There were 663 pending actions in the Baby Formula NEC MDL.
+There were 744 pending actions in the Baby Formula NEC MDL.

 The Baby Formula NEC MDL has increased to 648 pending cases.